inesgraposo/inesgraposo.github.io/index.md

 I am an applied macroeconomist.
 My current research focuses on the impact of heterogeneous expectations in the labor market.
 I combine microeconomic data and macroeconomic models to understand how workers' expectations influence decision-making and aggregate outcomes.

-I will be joining the Monetary Policy and Economic Outlook Division of *Banca d'Italia* in September 2025.
+I have joined the Monetary Policy and Economic Outlook Division of *Banca d'Italia* in September 2025.

 You can reach me at **ines.goncalves@phd.unibocconi.it**.